Film censorship in South Korea: Past

-Government censorship has a long and entangled history with Korean cinema.
+Government censorship has a history with Korean cinema.
 In 1907, the inspector general created the security law, which stated that anything that is performed in public can be regulated and controlled by the government.
-When Korea was under Japanese rule, censorship was more strongly regulated than ever before.
+When Korea was under Japanese rule, censorship was more strongly regulated.
 The Governor-General of Korea made an activity regulation committee in 1920 and performance regulation rules in 1922.
 Many movies were censored during this period of time.
 Across the Tumen River was allowed to be released after the deletion of some scenes and changing the movie's name to To Find Love.
 Ben-Hur had been issued because the silent-firm narrator encouraged national consciousness.

 In 1960, after the April Revolution, the national movie ethic committee was founded.
 It was the very first public organization that evaluated movies without government watch.
 As a result, Aimless Bullet and A Coachman, two films about national consciousness, could be played in the theater.
 After the 5.16 military takeover, a military government emerged and amended the constitution.
 The amendment stated that for public morals and social ethics, the government can censor movies or entertainment.
-After the amendment, Aimless Bullet was pulled from theaters because the state interpreted one line in the movie, "Let’s go," to mean "Let’s go to the north."
+After the amendment, Aimless Bullet was pulled from theaters because the state interpreted one line in the movie, "Let's go," to mean "Let's go to the north."
 During that period, the anti-communism law allowed for the Central Intelligence Agency to arrest people, which was cited in the arrest of Man-hee Lee, the director of Seven Women Prisoners.
 They stated that he described the North Korean Army as good and cool.
 They released him under the condition that he make a film that exposed anti-communist ideals, which is why he made Soldier Without Service Number.
 They arrested him again because he cast an attractive man to be in the North Korean army.
 During this period of time, all the movies that were made had to pass two different government censorship checks, one before and one after filming.
 More than 80% of movies had to be revised prior to filming.
-For example, in Fool’s March, many parts of the script had to be deleted before the film was even made resulting in the deletion of half an hour of the film.
+For example, in Fool’s March, many parts of the script had to be deleted before the film was even made, resulting in the deletion of half an hour of the film.